karlproject/karldocs/src/scribble/README.txt

 collections.

 The resources available are repositories, collections and items.
-A particular deployment of scribble contains one repositor which contains a number of collections which each contain a number of items.
+A particular deployment of scribble contains one repository which contains a number of collections which each contain a number of items.
 All interactions with scribble start with a repository URI, eg: http://my.host/repo/.

 Repository API